 Trees and hedges

-Trees and hedgerows make an important for both the built and rural environment.
+Trees and hedgerows are important for both the built and rural environment.
 There are a number of safeguards within the planning legislation that may affect an owner's ability to do works to trees and hedgerows.
 They may be subject to planning conditions attached to a previous grant of planning permission that requires their retention, they may be in a conservation area or they may be the subjects of a Tree Preservation Order.
-Separate regulations exist in respect of Hedgerows.
+Separate regulations exist in respect of hedgerows.

 Subject to planning permission

 When planning permission is granted for development conditions might be added that requires the submission of and implementation of a landscaping scheme.
 In such circumstances the trees planted will, normally, be required to be retained.
-If work was proposed to trees or other planting covered by a condition then the written consent of the Council first.
+If work is proposed to trees or other planting covered by a condition, then the written consent of the council is required first.

 Trees in conservation areas

 Proposals to top, lop, fell or uproot trees in conservation areas require the consent from us.
-Prior to such work being undertaken you should inform us of your intentions, confirming where the tree(s) is, what work you wish to undertake and why, in cases of felling you should comment as to whether or not you intend any re-planting.
+Prior to such work being undertaken you should tell us about your intentions, confirming where the tree(s) is, what work you wish to undertake and why.
+In cases of felling you should comment as to whether or not you intend any re-planting.

 You can find out more and apply via the Planning Portal.